celsworth/octolux/README.md

 # LuxPower Inverter / Octopus Time-of-use Tariff Integration

-This is a Ruby script to parse [Octopus ToU tariff](https://octopus.energy/agile/) prices and control a [LuxPower ACS inverter](https://www.luxpowertek.com/ac-ess.html) according to rules you specify.
+This is a Ruby script to parse [Octopus ToU tariff](https://octopus.energy/agile/) prices and control a pair of [LuxPower ACS inverter](https://www.luxpowertek.com/ac-ess.html)s working in parallel in a master/ slave arangement according to rules you specify.
+Cleverly written by Chris Celsworth, I've never touched Ruby before as can be seen from my bad modifications :-)

 The particular use-case of this is to charge your home batteries when prices are cheap, and use that power at peak times.

+## Additional Parallel Inverter

+These scripts have been slightly modifed to allow defining a Master/ Slave setup (not sure if we should be using that terminology nowadays - probably Primary/ Secondary would fit in better).

+When a parallel setup is used, the two inverters currently favour one battery to discharge (they should really alternate between the two) to supply the load from the batteries.
+If the load increases, then both inverters take up the load.
+This is probably down the the limitation of how the primary (master) inverter can instruct the secondary (slave) inverter to adjust its output voltage to take its share of the load.
+This could be fixed via the firmware but it's currently not working.

+However the advantage of using separate batteries on each inverter is that the charging current can be greatly increased.
+This is especially useful when there is a small cheap tariff window of an hour or so.

+As a result of two inverters, the powers transmitted by the primary (master) inverter need to be summed up with those transmitted by the secondary (slave).
+This is something you currently need to do externally, say, within EmonPi during input processing.

 ## Installation